carnegie/SEM_public/results_files/README.md

 ## Dispatch curve

-The dispatch curve figure (fig 4) can be recreated with the results files in `dispatch_curve`
+The dispatch curve figure (fig 4) can be recreated with the results files in `/dispatch_curve`